Joe-Brookes-Code-Institute/The-New-Game-Diffculty-Database/README.md

 ### Features

 Submit Game Information: Add details about game difficulty settings.

 Search Functionality: Find games based on various difficulty features and settings.
+This feature only ended up going as far as basic name searching.

 This is an early mockup of the planned look on a mobile phone.

+### User Experience Design
 -----------------------------------------------------------
 | Navigation Bar: Home | Games | Submit | Login/Register  |
 -----------------------------------------------------------